Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Captain's Papers

-We rode hard all the way till we drew up before Dr. Livesey's door.
-The house was all dark to the front.
+<p class="first">We rode hard all the way till we drew up before Dr. Livesey's door.
+The house was all dark to the front.</p>

 Mr. Dance told me to jump down and knock, and Dogger gave me a stirrup to descend by.
 The door was opened almost at once by the maid.